Q: What is bus transportation like in Bielsko-Biala?

 The timetable (pl. “rozkład jazdy”) is, of course, published in printed form on each station and stop.
 Its online version, allowing to search for connections with changes, is accessible here and also available as an app.

 The trains passing by on their route from Bielsko-Biała south to Żywiec (and back) can be seen (and heard, as they are obliged to give a sound signal before every railway-road crossing) east from the University campus.
 The nearest train stop is Bielsko-Biała Mikuszowice, located by the crossroads of streets: Kolejowa I Morelowa, within 20 minutes of walking distance from the campus.
-Only the regional trains of Koleje Śląskie stop there, offering direct connections to such destinations as: Katowice, Tychy, Pszczyna, Goczałkowice Zdrój, Czechowice-Dziedzice, Wilkowice Bystra, Łodygowice, Żywiec, Milówka, Rajcza and Zwardoń, on Polish-Slovak border.
+Only regional trains of Koleje Śląskie stop there, offering direct connections to such destinations as: Katowice, Tychy, Pszczyna, Goczałkowice Zdrój, Czechowice-Dziedzice, Wilkowice Bystra, Łodygowice, Żywiec, Milówka, Rajcza and Zwardoń, on Polish-Slovak border.

 Q: What is the Polish currency?

-One złoty is divided into 100 grosz-es.
+One złoty is divided into 100 grosz-es („gr” is the Polish abbreviation, albeit it is rarely used nowadays).
 Coins come in denominations of 1 grosz to 5 złoty (in turn: 1 gr, 2 gr, 5 gr, 10 gr, 20 gr, 50 gr, 1 zł, 2 zł, 5 zł).
-Bank notes go from 10 złoty to 500 złoty-s.
+Banknotes go from 10 złoty to 500 złoty-s.

 The value of 1 PLN is: 1 EUR ≈ 4.5 PLN (you can check the current rate at the Polish National Bank’s website).